nadako/lang/ideas.md

    static dispatch).

  * Tuples.
 Yes, please!
 Also, with matching and inlining support.

+ * Flexible variance settings or even inference, so they are not always invariant like in Haxe.
+   This is gonna be an adventure, but an exciting one.

  * Fail after typing functions if argument or return types are still unknown.
 Better safe than sorry.